trickstercache/trickster/docs/authenticator.md

 Trickster 2.0 provides a new Authenticator capability that allows you to protect Backends with an Authentication layer.

 Authenticator resources are defined globally by name, and then mapped into any Backend and/or Path configuration as needed.
-Authenticators can be loaded from `htpasswd` or `csv` files, or directly in the Trickster config file.
+Authenticator users can be loaded from `htpasswd` or `csv` files, or directly in the Trickster config file.
+You can provide credentials in plaintext, bcrypt, apache md5-script, as well as legacy formats rsa-256 and rsa-512.

-When embedding in the config file, you can include credentials in plaintext or pre-encrypted with bcrypt; but you must specify `users_format: bcrypt` when credentials are pre-encrypted.
-See `example_auth_3` in the blob below.

-If you are loading Users into the same Authenticator from both a CSV and the embedded manifest, you must use the same format of credential (plaintext or bcrypt) for both.
-If the credentials are already encrypted, you must provide the encryption format in `users_format: bcrypt`.
-If no `users_format` value is supplied, credential are assumed to be provided in plaintext.
-Trickster will internally bcrypt any plaintext credential upon loading into the Authenticator.
-However, any plaintext credentials provided will persist in any Environment Variables or files from which they are sourced via configuration.

 Authenticators work with all Backend provider types.
 Requests are handled by their respective Authenticators before all other Handlers (e.g., Caches, Rules, Request Rewrites, ALB Routes, etc.).